conduktor/conduktor-docs/docs/gateway/configuration/network.md

 ## Conclusion

 Choose **Port-Based Routing** if your environment:
-- Does not require TLS encryption.
+- Does not require TLS encryption
-- Has flexible network port management capabilities.
+- Has flexible network port management capabilities
-- Prefers a simpler, straightforward configuration without DNS complexities.
+- Prefers a simpler, straightforward configuration without DNS complexities

 Choose **Host-Based Routing (SNI)** if your environment:
-- Requires TLS encrypted connections for secure communication.
+- Requires TLS encrypted connections for secure communication
-- Faces challenges with managing multiple network ports.
+- Faces challenges with managing multiple network ports
-- Seeks a scalable solution with easier management of routing through DNS and hostnames.
+- Seeks a scalable solution with easier management of routing through DNS and hostnames